ketanvishwakarma/ketanvishwakarma/README.md

 ### Hi there 👋

 I'm a Flutter developer with 2 years of experience as individual and as a team member.
 I'm a self-taught developer who loves to learn new things and share knowledge with others.
-I'm a fast learner and I'm always looking for new challenges.
-I'm a team player and I'm always ready to help others.
+I'm a fast learner and always looking for new challenges.
+I'm a good team player and always ready to help others.

 - 🔭 &nbsp;I’m currently working at Nautilus Techlabs.
 - 🌱 &nbsp;I’m currently learning more about Flutter and Dart.